Specific Heat Capacity definition

 In SI units, mass m is measured in kilogram (kg), heat Δ Q is measured in Joule (J) and temperature increase Δ T is taken in kelvin (K).
 Hence, SI unit of specific heat bis Jkg-1 K-1.
 Specific heats of some common substances are given in table:

-What is the value of specific heat capacity of water?
+specific heat capacity of water

 Specific heat of water is 4200 J Kg-1K-1 and that of dry soil is about 810 J Kg-1K-1.
 As a result the temperature of soil would increase five times more than the same mass of water by the same amount of heat.
 Thus, the temperature of land rises and falls more rapidly than that of the sea.
 Hence, the temperature variations from summer to winter are much smaller at places near the sea than land far away from the sea.